track-asia/trackasia-native/ARCHITECTURE.md

 * No existing Impls are modified -- only the newly created copy.
 * Only one existing reference to an Impl is modified -- the one held by the `Layer` instance being mutated.
 Any references to the previous Impl held by other threads remain unchanged.
 They go on using the previous value for radius until notified by some other means that there has been a change.

 So how do things that are holding references to the previous Impl get notified?
 The answer is **style diffing**.
 This is the process by which we determine, from one frame to the next, what parts of the style have changed and therefore what needs to be recalculated in response to those changes in order to draw an updated frame.
-In parallel to style objects such as `Style`, `Layer`, `Source` and so on, Trackasia GL maintains render objects such as `RenderStyle`, `RenderLayer`, `RenderSource` and so on.
+In parallel to style objects such as `Style`, `Layer`, `Source` and so on, Mapbox GL maintains render objects such as `RenderStyle`, `RenderLayer`, `RenderSource` and so on.
 These render objects:

 * are mutable
 * may live on either the main thread or an independent rendering thread, depending on the SDK